 The story originally aired on All Things Considered (NPR) on December 11, 2009.
 The article is reprinted solely for educational purposes.
-It is intended to offer insight into the history of wine education in Philadelphia, and our place within that context.
+It is intended to offer insight into the history of wine education in Philadelphia and our place within that context.

 MICHELE NORRIS, host.

 Randy Ullom is the wine master at Kendall-Jackson, which makes a range of popular wines.
-He writes: Contrary to your guest’s assertions, wines are not made in factories.
+He writes: Contrary to your guest’s assertions; wines are not made in factories.
 They are made in wineries.
 Without defining what he meant by real wineries, he invented imaginary ones, images of huge silos in mass production and industrial processes, and then assigned them to wineries that are not like that.
-Kendall-Jackson, a family-run winery, for example, serves a huge demand for its quality wine, but handcrafts it one small, 60 gallon barrel at a time.
+Kendall-Jackson, a family-run winery, for example, serves a huge demand for its quality wine but handcrafts it one small, 60-gallon barrel at a time.

 Now, on to one more story – this time with some NPR history.
 Yesterday, we spoke to our colleague from the science desk, Joe Palca.
 He had the opportunity to attend the Nobel Prize festivities in Stockholm.
-Joe explained that it was not just a special trip for him, but also for our organization.
-He said it was the first time he knew of that NPR had gone to the ceremony.
+Joe explained that it was not just a special trip for him but also our organization.
+He said it was the first time he knew that NPR had gone to the ceremony.
 Well, not so fast, Joe.